MicrosoftDocs/learn/learn-pr/wwl-data-ai/transform-data-with-dataframes-apache-spark-pools-azure-synapse-analytics/includes/3-load-data-spark-dataframe.md

 In order to load data into a spark dataframe you need to understand that you can load different filetypes and from different storage accounts.

 In order to bring data to a notebook, you have several options.
-Currently it is possible to load data from Azure Blob Storage, Azure Data Lake Store Gen 2, and SQL pool.
+Currently it is possible to load data from Azure Blob Storage, Azure Data Lake Store Gen 2, and a Dedicated SQL pool.
 Some examples of loading data are:
 * Read a CSV from Azure Data Lake Store Gen2 as a Spark DataFrame
 * Read a CSV from Azure Blob Storage as a Spark DataFrame